psergioprt/inception/README.md

 # Resources

-Besides the help from 42 peers regardingn how to begin the project, understand expected behaviours, Docker contruction and overcoming difficulties, I used the following resources to better understand Inception project contents:
+Besides the help from 42 peers regarding how to begin the project, understand expected behaviours, Docker contruction and overcoming difficulties, I used the following resources to better understand Inception project contents:

 ## Official Documentation